Bricktech2000/Atto-8/spec/microarchitecture.md

 | `pop`       | Pop                       | `SP++;`                                                                | `0b11101111` (`0xEF`)        |
 | `phn NIMM`  | Push Negative             | `SP--; NIMM -> *SP;`                                                   | `0b1111NNNN` (`0xF0..=0xFF`) |

-Negative values are represented in two's complement.
+Negative values are represented in two’s complement.

 There exist a set of bijections between instruction operands and their encoding within an instruction opcode, limiting the set of values they can hold: